ihmeuw/vivarium_research/docs/source/gbd2019_models/hemoglobin_anemia_and_iron_deficiency/hemoglobin/index.rst

 Pregnancy Adjustment
 ^^^^^^^^^^^^^^^^^^^^

-To sample hemoglobin values for pregnant/lactating women, use the same functions as above, but multiply the hemoglobin mean and standard deviation parameters used for those functions by the respective pregnancy adjustment factors listed below.
+To sample hemoglobin values for :ref:`pregnant and postpartum women <other_models_pregnancy>`, use the same functions as above, but multiply the hemoglobin mean and standard deviation parameters used for those functions by the respective pregnancy adjustment factors listed below.
 Notably, the GBD 2019 assumes that the pregnancy adjustment factor applies to 40 weeks of gestation and 6 weeks post-gestation.

 .. list-table:: Pregnancy Adjustment Factors
   :widths: 15, 30, 10